mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>
 --- END OF BE VERY CAREFUL ---<br><br>
 You will note other non-relevant stuff in z_login.sh I have left there for educational purposes.<br><br>
-Finally, please note: I'm not a professional GIT author and there may be better ways to present this.<br><br>
-Don't criticise me but I am certainly open to your good suggestions in polite language, and willing to help with anything realistic...
 <br><br>

 END OF README---